Our latest course is:

 Accommodation

 Haworth hosts 344 B&Bs starting from as little as £20 a night.
 There is something for everyone, from budget accommodation, self-catering, or the fully pampered experience in a luxury hotel with all meals provided.
 There are lots of options but do please book well in advance to get the best deals.
+Contact the centre for recommendations.

-Online version, cost £325
+Online version, cost £375

 This is a twelve-week online course, with each session running for two hours.
 The course covers the same content as the face-to-face course: ideas and inspiration; world building; building backstories; characterisation, story structure, plotting, drafting, re-drafting, editing and polishing; writing a synopsis and a proposal; approaching agents and publishers.